Emergency contraception or the morning after pill

-Information about emergency contraception is also available in Arabic, Chinese, Hindi and Vietnamese – see Downloads section on this page.
+Information about emergency contraception is also available in Arabic, Chinese, Hindi, Spanish, Urdu and Vietnamese – see Related Health Topics below

 If you had sex without contraception, or had problems with your regular method (missed pills, broken condom), emergency contraception can help prevent unplanned pregnancy.